 A log of temperatures and pressures should be taken regularly.
 Periodically conduct a visual inspection of the chiller to identify problems before they reach the point of failure.
-As with any mechanical system, it is necessary to conduct a series of checks to the ClimaCool chiller to confirm correct operation.
+As with any mechanical system, it is necessary to conduct a series of checks to confirm correct operation of the chiller.